MetsnanatG/Tesko-Frontend/MIGRATE-ANGULAR-20.md

 # MIGRATE-ANGULAR-20

+**Status: Migration Complete** ✅

-This document captures the migration plan and concrete steps for bringing the `tesko-frontend` project to a clean, supported Angular 20 setup (verification, upgrades, and any code changes required).
+This document captured the migration plan and concrete steps for bringing the `tesko-frontend` project to a clean, supported Angular 20 setup.
+The migration has been successfully completed with full backend API integration and modern architecture.

-NOTE: The current frontend already uses Angular 20 packages and standalone/bootstrapApplication patterns.
-This file documents a safe verification + cleanup + upgrade workflow and rollback guidance.
+NOTE: The frontend now uses Angular 20 packages and standalone/bootstrapApplication patterns with full backend API integration.

 ## Audit summary (quick)
 - @angular/* packages: ^20.3.0